 It appears to have been well-used by early inhabitants...and sadly...well-dug by later ones.
 There are massive excavations inside the cave as well as all over the area in front of the large entrance.
 Don't get me wrong, I'd love to find an important stone artifact, but the random destruction of the history of this cave is enough to cause one to actively support the laws against it.

 Personally, I think the Native-American history of this county has been neglected.
 Not only this county, but the whole of the Araknsas Ozarks.
 And...not only neglected...but abused.
 I often ponder as to why the State of Arkansas has not given tribute to the rich pre-historic and native-American cultures that thrived in this area because of it's abundance of water and wildlife...as well as natural shelter.
-I mourn the loss of all that history that has been dug out of the many caves in th
+I mourn the loss of all that history that has been dug out of the many caves in the county.

 This cave is the victim of word-of-mouth advertising.
 It is a perfect example of why I am motivated not to give locations of caves...especially caves on private property.